ENTERING CANADA WITH A DWI

 • Ensure that you include all the required documents with the application.
 The list of documents required can be found here.

-• If you don't write well, consider getting someone that does to help you fill in the application.
+• If you don't write well, consider getting someone who does to help you fill in the application.

 • Be honest and forthright in the section asking what you have done to rehabilitate yourself - what you say and how you say it is extremely important and can make all the difference.

-• Ensure the character references you get from others are also well written, and that they specifically, in that person's opinion, point out how you have "rehabilitated" yourself since the offense occurred.
+• Ensure the character references you get from others are also well written, and that they specifically, in that person's opinion, point out how you have "rehabilitated" yourself since the offence occurred.

-• Make sure you enclose payment of the application fee which, depending on the offense, will be either $200.00 or $770.00 USD.
+• Make sure you enclose payment of the application fee which, depending on the offence, will be either $200.00 CAD or $1,000.00 CAD depending on the offence(s).

 • Processing Time: 6 to 12 months.